MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-vmware-setup-azure-ps-arm.md

 This article describes how to set up & configure a Process Server in Azure for failing back virtual machines from Azure to on-premises.

 > [!NOTE]
 > This article is to be used if you used **Resource Manager** as the deployment model for the virtual machines during failover.
-If you used **Classic** as the deployment model follow the steps in [How to setup & configure a Failback Process Server (Classic)](./site-recovery-vmware-setup-azure-ps-classic.md)
+If you used **Classic** as the deployment model follow the steps in [How to set up & configure a Failback Process Server (Classic)](./site-recovery-vmware-setup-azure-ps-classic.md)

 ## Prerequisites